Overtime Pay and Minimum Wage Theft Is Wrong, So Our Ohio Wage And Hour Lawyers Fight To Make Things Right

-FedEx paid $228 billion to settle a claim that drivers filed against the company.
+FedEx paid $228 million to settle a claim that drivers filed against the company.
 The drivers were found to be misclassified as independent contractors when they actually qualified as employees.

 Publix paid $30 million to settle a claim brought by managers and assistant managers claiming they were owed overtime.

 Ohio’s Minimum Wage laws mandate that employees working over 40 hours within a seven-day period are entitled to an overtime premium of one and one-half the employee’s regular wage rate for the extra hours.
 In most cases, Ohio employees must be paid at least semi-monthly, and pay for a given pay period cannot lag more than two weeks beyond when it is earned.

 Additionally, while the federal minimum wage is only $7.25 and $2.13 for tipped employees, the minimum wage for Ohio employees is $8.30, or $4.15 for tipped employees.
 Ohio and federal law require employees be paid at least minimum wage for each hour worked in each pay period.
 When an employer infringes on your rights to be paid the amount you earned and on time, they are violating the law.